WELCOME TO

 our Wisconsin farm, we have quietly pursued these same lines for our

 personal gratification more or less.
+Visitors seem drawn to these intense

-a “demanding” nature.
+expressions as such colors have a “demanding” nature.

 With